 Not the kind of director to force his will on the set, Nicholas Ray mostly retreated before Crawford’s demands.
 Ironically, in later interviews Ray spoke of Guitar as a personal disappointment.
 Today his show seems wholly inspired.
 The extended first act in the bar is a beautifully sustained piece of spatial blocking that establishes and articulates complex patterns of relationships.

 Johnny Guitar also gets an A+ for political acuity.
 Westerns often reflect the issues of their time, but this script is a stylized political morality play.
 The central conflict is a struggle for control of the west, a competition for resources, property and ownership of the future.
-The entrenched landholders lie, kill and pervert the law to keep anyone else from gaining a foothold.
-The greedy McIvers and Emma bully and threaten their neighbors to drive out anyone that threatens them.
+The entrenched landholders McIvers and Emma lie, kill and pervert the law to keep anyone else from gaining a foothold — they bully and threaten their neighbors to drive away newcomers.
 Emma is a mass of festering hatred and jealousy, not to mention sexual mania.
 Most everything she says comes out as an unreasonable accusation.
 Unable to have The Kid for herself, Emma is willing to scapegoat him and demonize Vienna.
 Her fury whips McIvers and the posse into becoming a lynch mob.
 Johnny Guitar knows lynch mob psychology: “They’re men with itchy fingers and a coil of rope around their saddle horns, lookin’ for somebody to hang.
 And after riding a few hours they don’t care much who they hang.”

 Actor Hayden’s account of his self-loathing after naming names to the HUAC amounted to a major public confession.
 Blacklisted writer Ben Maddow (Native Land, Intruder in the Dust) also recanted to the Committees in an effort to save his career.
 He was blacklisted anyway and his work went uncredited for seven years.
 Some versions say that Maddow wrote Johnny Guitar but that the dealmaker Philip Yordan took the full writing credit.
 Or is it true that Philip Yordan did write all of the film himself, as is now the prevailing opinion?